 Yes, the PS5 will play 4K Blu-rays.
 Cerny initially only confirmed the PS5 will have an optical disc drive, but we now have confirmation that the disc drive of the standard PlayStation 5 will indeed play 4K Blu-rays.

 It was disappointing that the PlayStation 4 didn't include a 4K Blu-ray drive, so we're glad to see Sony supporting the 4K disc format in the new console.
-Currently both the Xbox One S and X come with 4K disc drives which gives them extra appeal over the PS4 for home cinema enthusiasts.
+Both the Xbox One S and X come with 4K disc drives which gives them extra appeal over the PS4 for home cinema enthusiasts.
 But the PS5 will bring the Ultra HD Blu-ray fight to Xbox.

 Of course, if you're not interested in playing 4K Blu-rays (or buying disc-based versions of games) you can go for the disc drive-less PlayStation 5 Digital Edition instead.
-We expect both consoles to feature video streaming apps such as Netflix, Amazon Prime Video and Disney+, although there's so far been no mention of these.

 Will the PlayStation 5 support 8K video?

 Of course, it's worth noting that you'll need a compatible TV to be able to enjoy the high frame rates and resolution potential of the PS5.
 While the current choice isn't as vast as you might think, many new TVs do support 4K/120fps over HDMI.
-(This resolution and frame rate pairing is actually a HDMI 2.1 feature, although just because a TV supports HDMI 2.1 doesn't necessarily mean it supports 4K/120fps, and vice versa.)
+(This resolution and frame rate pairing is actually an HDMI 2.1 feature, although just because a TV supports HDMI 2.1 doesn't necessarily mean it supports 4K/120fps, and vice versa.)
 These compatible TVs include LG's 2020 OLED TV range, most of Samsung's 2020 QLED TVs.
 Sony has also recently launched a 'Ready for PlayStation 5' logo for its Bravia TVs to help make sure you're buying the right one.

 PS5 audio: will the PS5 support Dolby Atmos?